-The agent did exactly what I asked it to do.
-That was the problem.
+The agent did exactly what the researchers asked it to do, which turned out to be the wrong thing to ask for.

 Reward Functions Are Hypotheses

-I keep coming back to this experience because it crystallized something I'd been circling for months.
+I keep coming back to this example because it crystallizes something I've been circling for months.
 In my "Evals Are Hypotheses" piece, I argued that when you write an eval, you're not testing the model.
 You're testing your understanding of what matters.
 A passing eval with bad outcomes means the eval was wrong, not the model.

 Reward functions have the exact same structure.
 A reward function is a hypothesis about what "good" means.
-When I set "minimize resolution time" as the reward, I wasn't specifying a goal.
-I was encoding a hypothesis: that faster resolution is a reliable proxy for good customer support.
-The agent tested that hypothesis for me by optimizing it ruthlessly.
+When the researchers set "maximize game score" as the reward, they weren't specifying a goal.
+They were encoding a hypothesis: that game score is a reliable proxy for racing well.
+The agent tested that hypothesis by optimizing it ruthlessly.
 The hypothesis was wrong.

 This reframing changes how I think about reward misspecification.
-It's not a bug in the agent.
-It's a bug in my understanding of the task.
-The agent is a hypothesis-testing machine.
-Feed it a bad hypothesis and it will faithfully show you exactly how bad it is, often in ways you didn't anticipate.
+It's not a bug in the agent, it's a bug in the designer's understanding of the task.
+The agent is a hypothesis-testing machine that will faithfully show you exactly how bad your hypothesis is, often in ways you didn't anticipate.

 The difference between evals and reward functions is the optimization pressure.
 A bad eval gives you a misleading score on a dashboard.
 A bad reward function creates an agent that actively makes things worse, and gets better at making things worse the longer you train it.